 Do We Need to Look at Bodycare the Same as Skincare?

-• 8 min read
+- 8 min read

 All of this got me thinking about my body care routine in more detail.
 Do we need to structure our body care the same way we apply skincare?
 In between flights and afternoon siestas, I spent my time researching the topic online.
 The conclusion I drew was that it all depends on the skin concerns you have.
 As someone with eczema, dermatitis, and razor burn, I have to tackle skin dryness and sensitivity the most.
 While I don't burn easily, it takes me a while to tan, which makes me lazy in reapplying sunscreen.
 To avoid skin damage, I tend to self-tan lightly, so that I manipulate my brain into thinking I already have a bit of colour.
-This begs the question: how do I build an effective body care routine tailored to my skin concerns?
+This raises the question: How do I create an effective body care routine tailored to my specific skin concerns?

 Find Your Ideal Cleanse